• Skip to main content

 • Made with pantry and fridge staples, you can easily change it up or leave out ingredients you might not have on hand.

-• It’s a great way to use up an overabundance of fresh tomatoes from your garden, and it’s just as delicious made with canned when you don’t have fresh tomatoes.
+• It’s a great way to use up an overabundance of fresh tomatoes from your garden, and it’s just as delicious made with canned tomatoes when you don’t have fresh ones.

 • Easy to make, you can have it on the table in less than twenty minutes.